 Blends of sodium nitrite with a “P Indicator” chemical make it even easier.
 Simply add the product until the boiler water turns light pink.
 A nitrite test kit or strips will still work with a “P Indicator” boiler chemical.
 After the initial treatment, periodically check the color of the boiler water or nitrite levels and for reference confirm and log your boiler water conductivity.

-In theory, it takes 5 to 7 years before the nitrite convert to nitrate and your corrosion protection may diminish.
-So it is a good practice to record a date in your maintenance manual on a date to replenish your nitrite based boiler chemical.
-Another way is to install a corrosion coupon rack and actively monitor corrosion rates with corrosion coupons or perform monthly or quarterly iron tests with a iron test kit or a Babcock Test.
+In theory, it takes 5 to 7 years before the nitrite will convert to nitrate and your corrosion protection may diminish.
+So it is a good practice to record a date in your maintenance manual to replenish your nitrite based boiler chemical.
+Another way is to install a corrosion coupon rack and actively monitor corrosion rates with corrosion coupons or perform monthly or quarterly iron tests with an iron test kit or a Babcock Test.

 Testing can be performed with a sodium nitrite test kit or nitrite test strips.
 With the “P Indicator” boiler chemical, you may simply look at the water color.
 If it is pink, you know you have not lost water and no testing needs to be performed.
 Optional iron testing may be performed, to double check and ensure the chemical is protecting your system.